Migration from v3 to v4

 Selector Helpers

-instead, and have different behavior.
-This effects custom plugins that use any of the following functions, where the selector
+Xast/CSS helpers for selecting nodes must be imported from svgo instead and have different behavior.
+This affects custom plugins that use any of the following functions, where the selector (2nd) argument could reference parent or sibling nodes (i.e. div > span):

-If this applies to you, then you need to pass a Map
+If this applies to you, then you need to pass a Map of nodes to their parent node as a third argument.

-, which does this for you.
+A helper has been provided named #mapNodesToParents, which does this for you.
 This can be used to easily migrate to the new API.
 If you're not sure if you need it, then it's safer to take this approach.
-The third argument won't be necessary if selector
+The third argument won't be necessary if selector doesn't traverse nodes.
+For example, querying using one or more attributes of a single node.

 - import { querySelectorAll } from 'svgo';